- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 Estimating the Number of Customers

 I have spent time estimating the number of customers using S4 with inputs from multiple sources and come to around 150.
 This is 150 global customers either in the current state of implementing S4 or having already implemented it (almost all only having implemented S4 Finance).
-The largest concentration of these implementations is in Germany, and they were not undertaken because of S4’s value (as it is a currently being developed application – set of applications) but because of the control that SAP has over these companies.
+The largest concentration of these implementations is in Germany, and they were not undertaken because of S4’s value (as it is currently developed application – set of applications) but because of the control that SAP has over these companies.

 That would mean that of the 50,000 customers, 150/50,000 or .003 of SAP ERP customers use S4.
 But this is not 150 live customers with S4.